Today marks the beginning of Mental Health Awareness Week.

 - Make sure you get a good night’s sleep.
 You can sip herbal teas beforehand to calm you down; I like camomile with vanilla.

 I hope you find some of the above helpful.
-To be honest I personally do as much as I can and have done so for a number of years.
+I personally do as much as I can and have done so for several years.
 I can say without a doubt it all helps so much.
 It is very important that you develop the right balance in life and not give in to a single aspect too much.
-Give it a go!
+Please give it a go!